 Yes.
-We will do our best to accommodate your requests, but remember, your favorite River Expeditions guide may have already be requested or have other commitments that prevent us from making a guarantee.
-Call early to increase the chance that your favorite guide will be available for your trip.
+We will do our best to accommodate your requests, but remember your favorite River Expeditions guide may have already been requested or have other commitments that prevent us from making a guarantee.
+Book early to increase the chance that your favorite guide will be available for your trip.
 Keep in mind that all our guides are excellent and each offers a unique trip experience, so give them all a try!

-When making your reservation, please be sure to inform the River Expeditions Adventure Travel Specialist of any medical condition, physical disability or allergy that may require special attention or accommodations.
-Obtain your physician’s written approval to raft if you have special medical conditions, such as, diabetes, asthma, epilepsy, heart condition, bee sting allergy, etc. While we can accommodate most conditions, it is always best to know prior to rafting and be prepared for any contingency.
-If you have questions about particular conditions please call a River Expeditions Adventure Travel Specialist at 1-800-463-9873.
+When making your reservation, please be sure to inform the River Expeditions Adventure Travel Team of any medical condition, physical disability or allergy that may require special attention or accommodations.
+Please obtain your physician’s written approval to raft if you have special medical conditions, such as diabetes, asthma, epilepsy, heart condition, bee sting allergy, etc. While we can accommodate most conditions, it is always best to know prior to rafting and be prepared for any contingency.
+If you have questions about particular conditions please call a River Expeditions Adventure Travel Team Member at 1-800-463-9873.
 See you on the river!

 If you are pregnant, you will not be permitted to go rafting.
 We do not think it is worth the chance of risking it, no matter how early you are in your pregnancy.
 At River Expeditions we think moms are special – we know you agree and appreciate your cooperation!
 You won’t be pregnant forever and the river will still be here.

 While it is helpful to be able to swim, it is not required.
 Many of River Expeditions guests can’t swim, but everyone on a whitewater trip is required to wear a Type V Personal Floatation Device (PFD or Life jacket).
 These US Coast Guard approved PFDs are designed to be able to float a person upright.
 The only folks who should not come are those people with an inherent fear of water.
 A whitewater raft trip is no place to face your fear of water – this is a bad idea and never recommended.
 Everyone else will love it!
-Everybody gets wet & wild at River Expeditions!

 Yes.
 River Expeditions is licensed by the West Virginia Division of Natural Resources for our river activities on the New and Gauley rivers.
 We are also members of America Outdoors and the West Virginia Professional River Outfitters Association – these are the top outfitter agencies in the country.

 Those with physical or mental challenges often raft with River Expeditions.
 We love to share the beauty and excitement of our rivers with everyone, regardless of their disabilities.
 Our staff is patient, compassionate and open to sharing new experiences with all our guests.
 While we can accommodate most conditions, it is always best to know this information in advance.
 Please give us details when making your reservations and we will do our best to accommodate your disability.